near/create-near-app/README.md

     npx create-near-app

+> If you've previously installed `create-near-app` globally via `npm install -g create-near-app`, please uninstall the package using `npm uninstall -g create-near-app` to ensure that `npx` always uses the latest version.

 Follow the instructions in the README.md in the project you just created! 🚀

 You can create contracts written in: